The Sale of Goods Act has been replaced by the Consumer Rights Act. This came into force on 1 October 2015.

 The Sale of Goods Act

-Under the Sale of Goods Act 1979 goods must be as described, of satisfactory quality and fit for purpose.
+The Sale of Goods Act 1979 requires goods to be as described, of satisfactory quality and fit for purpose.

-Fit for purpose means both their everyday purpose, and also any specific purpose that you agreed with the seller (for example, if you specifically asked for a printer that would be compatible with your computer)
+Fit for purpose means both for their everyday purpose, and also any specific purpose that you agreed with the seller (for example, if you specifically asked for a printer that would be compatible with your computer, or wall tiles that would be suitable for use in a bathroom).

 Goods sold must also match any sample you were shown in-store, or any description in a brochure.